Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - EBS is an option to attach storage to EC2 instance but EFS is anthoer approach.
    - Unlike EBS this can be attached to multiple instances at same time.
-   - its a fully managed NFS (Network File System (NFS) is a distributed file system protocol that lets users access files over a network similar to the way they access local storage) file system. designed specificly for linux workload.
+   - its a fully managed NFS (Network File System is a distributed file system protocol that lets users access files over a network similar to the way they access local storage) file system. designed specificly for linux workload.
    - like EBS it supports petabytes of data.
    - saves data across multiple AZ.
    - two different storage classes: